Contraindications, Preparations, and Aftercare for all Tattoo Procedures

 *Do not wear waterproof makeup on the day of the procedure.
 Certain cleansers block pigment and numbing absorption.

 *If you wear any kind of lash extensions they need to be removed a week before the procedure and a new one can be filled in three weeks afterward.
-We suggest you will wait until the eyeliner procedure and healing process are fully completed.
+We suggest you wait until the eyeliner procedure and healing process are fully completed.

 * If you are prone to cold sores you will need an antiviral prescription.
 Physicians usually instruct clients to begin taking it 3+ days before the procedure, for a 7-10 day course, and 2+ days after.